Case Closed: The Bride of Halloween

 Case Closed: The Bride of Halloween, known as Detective Conan: The Bride of Halloween (Japanese: 名探偵コナン ハロウィンの花嫁, Hepburn: Meitantei Konan Harowin no Hanayome) in Japan, is a 2022 Japanese animated mystery film directed by Susumu Mitsunaka.
-It is the twenty-fifth installment of the Case Closed film series based on the manga series of the same name by Gosho Aoyama, following the 2021 film Case Closed: The Scarlet Bullet.
+It is the twenty-fifth installment of the Case Closed film series based on the manga series of the same name by Gosho Aoyama, following the 2021 film The Scarlet Bullet.
 The film was released in Japan on April 15, 2022.

 Plot

 Former MPD superintendent Tsutomu Muranaka, set to marry his fiancée Christine Richard, receives a death threat.
 With police protection ensured, the police attempt to practice fighting against any threats that would happen during the wedding.
-Meanwhile, while chasing a serial bomber that has escaped custody, Rei Furuya is knocked unconscious and a bomb is attached to his neck.
+Meanwhile, while chasing a serial bomber that has escaped custody, Yuya Kazami is knocked unconscious.
+While Rei Furuya tries to assist him, a bomb is attached to his neck.
 The next day, while visiting the MPD headquarters, Kogoro, Ran, Conan, and the Detective Boys come across a man holding a tablet that explodes, with Kogoro being injured while trying to protect Haibara.
-Conan later meets with Rei, and learns that the explosion is possibly related to an attempted bombing incident that Rei and his teammates - Morofushi, Matsuda, and Date - had prevented years ago.
+Conan later meets with Rei, and learns that the explosion is possibly related to an attempted bombing incident that Rei and his classmates - Morofushi, Matsuda, and Date - had prevented years ago.

 Afterwards, Ran, Conan, and the Detective Boys are invited to Shibuya for location scouting for the wedding, set to take place during the Halloween festival.
 Christine receives a message that tells her to retrieve something, but she and Muranaka are set to have a meeting soon, so she lets the Detective Boys take the gift for her.
 However, when they reach the area, they find the same bomb that Rei had defused 3 years earlier and narrowly escape just as it explodes.
 Meanwhile, Detective Chiba is kidnapped by an unknown perpetrator, who demands to meet Detective Matsuda, not knowing that Matsuda has died 3 years ago.
 Detective Takagi disguises himself as Matsuda and meets with the perpetrator, who reveals herself as Elenica Lavrentyeva, the leader of Nado Unichtozit, a civilian group focusing on capturing the bomber Plamya, responsible for the bomb on Rei's neck.
 Elenica reveals that the hostage found during the bombing incident years ago was her brother, who had escaped with the help of Matsuda and stole a tablet from Plamya, only to be killed in front of the MPD headquarters.